cordobadigitalmedia/homeschooling-docs/pages/index.md

 Over the past few years, we have homeschooled our children in different formats, which can be summarized as follows:
 - Attending a private school (75-80 %) with supplementary private tutoring by us or other instructors
 - Enrolled in a fully online asynchronous program with additional private tutoring supplementary classes
-- Private school classes and homeschooling lessons equally distributed
+- Equally distributed private school classes and homeschooling lessons

-We have used technical resources and tools that we have found helpful that we are sharing through site that could be beneficial to other parents.
+Along the way, we have used technical resources and tools that we have found to be helpful.
+We are happy to share them through this site, in the event that other parents may find them beneficial.